duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 * callbacks are defined executed in the order they are defined, or you can use `:prepend` option
 * in callbacks should only be some value format correction or other simple task.
-Do not put Mailer to send email or other external task since it will be triggered even in you test when you prepare some data
+In callback should not be Mailer to send email or other external task since it will be triggered even in you test when you prepare some data, or when creating seed data
 * in action pack (action controller) if you `render` something in before_filter than execution will be halted (return value is not important for ActionController callbacks)